neerajk555/SQL-Training-exercise/module-07-set-operations/01-Quick-Warm-Ups.md

 Each exercise includes a tiny setup, a task, expected output, and an answer.
 Run each in its own session.

+## 📋 Before You Start

+### Learning Objectives
+By completing these warm-ups, you will:
+- Use UNION to combine and deduplicate result sets
+- Apply UNION ALL to keep all rows including duplicates
+- Implement INTERSECT to find common rows
+- Use EXCEPT to find differences between datasets
+- Understand column matching requirements

+### Key Set Operation Concepts
+**UNION vs UNION ALL:**
+- `UNION`: Combines results and removes duplicate rows (slower)
+- `UNION ALL`: Combines results and keeps all rows (faster)
+- Use UNION when you need unique combined results
+- Use UNION ALL when duplicates are acceptable or don't exist

+**INTERSECT and EXCEPT (MySQL 8.0.31+):**
+- `INTERSECT`: Returns only rows in BOTH result sets
+- `EXCEPT`: Returns rows in first set NOT in second set
+- For older MySQL, use JOIN patterns as alternatives

+**Critical Rules:**
+- All SELECT statements must have same number of columns
+- Corresponding columns must have compatible data types
+- Column names come from first SELECT
+- ORDER BY goes at the very end (applies to combined result)

+### Execution Tips
+1. **Verify column counts match** across all SELECTs
+2. **Use same aliases** in all queries for clarity
+3. **Test each SELECT separately** before combining
+4. **Add ORDER BY last** after all set operations

 **Beginner Tip:** Set operations combine results from multiple queries.
 UNION removes duplicates, UNION ALL keeps them all.
 INTERSECT finds common rows, EXCEPT finds differences.
 Always match column count and types!

 ---